Sakaki-Aruka/ef/readme.md

 # Usage
 - -f : target file name. **(need)**
 - -s : regex pattern **(need)**
-- -n : display line numbers or not. flag.
+- -n : display line numbers or not. (flag)
+- -b : with separate bar. (flag)
 - -l : displays lines what are placed near a line what be matched with a given regex pattern. (int/ 0 ~)

 ---